 Do not seal the marble frequently.
 Some marbles do not even need sealing.
 Be sure about your marble type before doing anything else.
 The kinds which require sealing also do not need it that frequently because marble cannot absorb it is in excessive amount.
 It will only end up creating an unpleasant look because of the thick coat on the surface.

-Marble is a sensitive material, it will be very unwise of you to use anti-scaling agents to clean it.
-Since marble is a different formation of limestone, it would be better to use a different cleaning product for it.
-Otherwise, it will only cause dullness and damage to the natural form and structure of your marble worktop.
+Marble is a sensitive material, it will be very unwise of you to use anti-scaling agents to marble cleaning.
+Since marble is a different formation of limestone, it would be better to use a different natural cleaning product for it.
+Otherwise, it will only cause dullness and damage to the natural form and structure of your marble worktops.

 Do not Leave the Marble Surface Wet